BourbonCrow/email/README.md

 3. Edit the worker you just made and copy one of the scripts that fits you most from this [folder](https://github.com/BourbonCrow/email/tree/main/.cloudflare-workers), Edit the content according to your needs like below.

+*note: these are not the full scripts these are setting examples, full scripts [here](https://github.com/BourbonCrow/email/tree/main/.cloudflare-workers)

 Global file Proton Mail example:
 ```js
 const stsPolicies =